4U6U57/wsl-open/DESIGN.md

 Here are some limitations of the script as it is written currently, which may result in unexpected behavior.

-- On first run, users will be requested to select their Windows home folder.
-  This cannot be done programatically, as Linux usernames are independent of Windows usernames
-- Any file not in your Windows user home folder will be copied into the `%USERPROFILE%\AppData\Local\Temp\wsl-open` before being opened.
-  - You can also use `wsl-open` to open directories, but we will not allow directories not in the Windows partition (because we don't want to recursive copy all those files over)
 - Some Windows applications will prevent other programs from writing to a file while it is open, which will cause the script to fail.
 This affects reloading a file (regardless of whether or not it has been edited), as well as attempting to open a different file of with the same name.
-- Only the file specified will be copied if required.
-This may cause issues when opening files that have dependencies, such as an html file which imports CSS stylesheets or Javascript files.

 [wsl]: https://msdn.microsoft.com/en-us/commandline/wsl/about